-There’s a direct line between the two cities, starting at Ingerslevsgade in Copenhagen and ending up at Oslo’s bus terminal Gallerian, right in the city centre.
+There’s a direct route between the two cities, starting at Ingerslevsgade in Copenhagen and ending up at Oslo’s bus terminal Gallerian, right in the city centre.

-All three bus companies offer day and night options (if you’re really on a budget you might consider sleeping on the bus, instead of paying for another night at a hostel).
+Both companies offer day and night options (if you’re really on a budget you might consider sleeping on the bus, instead of paying for another night at a hostel).

 You can of course overnight in Gothenburg if you prefer, continuing on to Oslo the next morning – this guide has some ideas for unusual things to do there.

 The Copenhagen to Oslo ferry

-The experience of being aboard the ferry as it crosses the Kattegat Sea and then the Skagerrak Strait is a pretty cool experience in itself, but keep in mind that it does take a whopping 17 hours.
+The experience of being aboard the ferry as it crosses the Kattegat Sea and then the Skagerrak Strait is pretty cool, but bear in mind that it does take a whopping 17 hours.

 Driving between Copenhagen and Oslo